supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_PREREQUISITES.md

      ![Picture 1](../Media/sc-200-14.png)

+1. When the installation finishes,you will get a output like this in the powershell.

+     ![Picture 1](../Media/sc-200-15.png)

-1. When the installation finishes,you will get a output like this in the powershell then go back to the Azure portal page where you downloaded the script and select **Close**.
+1. Then go back to the Azure portal page where you downloaded the script and select **Close**.
 Close the **Add servers with Azure Arc** to go back to the Azure Arc **Servers** page.

-     ![Picture 1](../Media/sc-200-15.png)

 1. Select **Refresh** until **WIN-xxxx** name appears.